DavidPickles/oidc-lab/README.md

 Parameter | Opt/Req| Meaning
 --|--|--
-API_ENDPOINT-\<n> | Optional | API Endpoints that will be called with the access token as a bearer token.
-Values of n can be 1-9.
+API_ENDPOINT-\<name> | Optional | API Endpoints that will be called with the access token as a bearer token.
+Values of <name> can be any string.
 APP_TITLE | Optional | Title that will appear on the oidc mode home page AUTHORIZE_PATH | Required if IDP_BASE_URL and MODE is oidc| The path of authorization endpoint of the OP BASE_URL | Required | The URL under which OIDC-Lab pages appear